Lutsk National Technical University

-Lutsk National Technical University is a Ukrainian university in Lutsk at the IV accreditation level.
+The Lutsk National Technical University is a Ukrainian state-sponsored university in Lutsk at the IV accreditation level.

 History

 Lutsk NTU was founded in 1966 by Nikolai Romanyuk, a former director of the Lutsk Automobile Plant, and Yevgen Petrovich Verizhenko, the rector of Kadi.
 The opening of the university followed the opening of the Department of General Technical Faculty of the Kiev Automobile and Road Institute.
 105 students were enrolled in the school's first class.

 The head was D.K.
 Konovalyuk.
 On November 1, 1968, the department was transformed into Lutsk General Technical Faculty, which in turn became the Lviv General Institute in July 1971.
 The department trained students in machine development and construction and over time, was reorganized into a Lutsk branch of the Lviv Polytechnic Institute.

 The new branch included six departments that worked to train engineers and technical personnel in 12 specialties.
 The first director was I.M.
 Khorolsky.

 In 1976, the university began to offer graduate training on a full-time and correspondence basis for engineers in the following areas: